When you’re looking to lower your AWS bill, you’re likely to come across AWS Reserved Instances (“RIs”).

 ElastiCache Reserved Cache Nodes

-ElastiCache Reserved Cache Nodes, as they’re technically called, are available for both Memcached and Redis engine options.
+ElastiCache Reserved Cache Nodes, as they’re technically called, are available for Memcached, Valkey, and Redis engine options.
 We’ll refer to them here as RIs, as they’re commonly called.

-ElastiCache RIs are roughly equivalent to EC2’s Standard RI offering class in terms of flexibility: When you pick a specific instance type and region, you’re stuck with those choices.
-If you decide to change instance types or move regions, you have to purchase new RIs, and the old RIs are left unused.
-In other words, there is no instance size flexibility as found with EC2 and RDS.
+ElastiCache RIs are roughly equivalent to EC2’s Standard RI offering class in terms of flexibility: When you pick a specific instance family and region, you’re stuck with those choices.
+However, unlike other Reserved Instances, you can change engines between Redis and Valkey and still receive the discount.
+If you decide to change instance families or move regions, you have to purchase new RIs, and the old RIs are left unused.
+In 2024, AWS introduced Reserved Instance size flexibility to ElastiCache RIs.

 Amazon OpenSearch Reserved Instances